 }

-To call this method from JavaScript I will create a new page and call it GetReservation.html.
+To Call this Web API GET method from JavaScript, I have to provide the reservation id in the URL, start by creating a new HTML page and call it GetReservation.html.
 This page has 3 things:

-The code for this page is shown below:
+The code for this page is shown below.
+First is the HTML code containing the input, button and table.

 <input type="text" class="form-control" id="Id" />